-Comb through your presentation and mark specific opportunities for polling.
-Use polls whenever you see an opportunity to get to know the audience, to discuss a particularly noteworthy topic, or just to reward your audience after a complex discussion.
+Mark specific opportunities for polling in your presentation.
+Use polls when you see an opportunity to get to know the audience, discuss a particularly noteworthy topic, or just to reward your audience after a complex discussion.

-Embed your poll question into Storyline so that your audience can see responses as they come in.
-To do that, click "Present" from the poll editing view, then click "Embed poll" at the bottom of the menu.
-On the resulting page, you'll find the code for a "live chart widget" that you can embed into Storyline.
+Embed the activities into Storyline.
+Click “Present” from the poll editing view, then select “Embed poll” from the menu.
+On the resulting page, find the code for a “live chart widget.”
+Add that code to Storyline.